ballerina-attic/gmail-spreadsheet-integration/README.md

 USER_ID="enter the user id. give special value 'me' for the authorized user"
 ```
 - SPREADSHEET_ID is the spreadsheet id you have extracted from the sheet url.
-- SHEET_NAME is the sheet name of your google sheet.
+- SHEET_NAME is the sheet name of your Goolgle Sheet.
 For example in above example, SHEET_NAME="Stats"
 - SENDER is the email address of the sender.
 - USER_ID is the email address of the authorized user.
 You can give this value as **me**.